stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ## **Encrypt Your Secrets**

-Encrypt your secrets seamlessly using SOPS and AWS KMS, no more cryptic commands; each step is laid out for you to follow along effortlessly.
+Encrypt your secrets seamlessly using SOPS and AWS KMS; no more cryptic commands; each step is laid out for you to follow along effortlessly.

 ```sh {"id":"01HRT1REM347HVT1YNEHNQ75M9"}
 sops --encrypt --kms arn:aws:kms:{region}:{account-id}:key/{key} --encryption-context Role:sops-runme-kms-role --encrypted-regex password runme-secrets.yaml > runme-secrets-enc.yaml